Logistics: Academic institutions

+Organizations

 The Chartered Institute of Logistics and Transport (CILT), established in the United Kingdom in 1919, received a Royal Charter in 1926.
 The Chartered Institute is one of the professional bodies or institutions for the logistics and transport sectors that offer professional qualifications or degrees in logistics management.
 CILT programs can be studied at centers around the UK, some of which also offer distance learning options.
-The institute also have overseas branches namely The Chartered Institute of Logistics & Transport Australia (CILTA) in Australia and Chartered Institute of Logistics and Transport in Hong Kong (CILTHK) in Hong Kong.
-In the UK, Logistics Management programs are conducted by many universities and professional bodies such as CILT.
+The institute also have overseas branches, namely the Chartered Institute of Logistics & Transport Australia (CILTA) in Australia, and the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK) in Hong Kong.
+In the UK, logistics management programs are conducted by many universities and professional bodies such as CILT.
 These programs are generally offered at the postgraduate level.

-The Global Institute of Logistics established in New York in 2003 is a think tank for the profession and is primarily concerned with intercontinental maritime logistics.
+The Global Institute of Logistics, established in New York in 2003, is a think tank for the profession and is primarily concerned with intercontinental maritime logistics.
 It is particularly concerned with container logistics and the role of the seaport authority in the maritime logistics chain.

 The International Association of Public Health Logisticians (IAPHL) is a professional network that promotes the professional development of supply chain managers and others working in the field of public health logistics and commodity security, with particular focus on developing countries.
 The association supports logisticians worldwide by providing a community of practice, where members can network, exchange ideas, and improve their professional skills.

-Key Issue for Logistics Indusry

-Environmental sustainability is another key issue for the logistics industry.
-With transportation accounting for a significant portion of global greenhouse gas emissions, logistics companies are under increasing pressure to reduce their environmental impact.
-This has led to the development of alternative fuels, such as electric and hydrogen-powered vehicles, as well as the use of renewable energy sources for logistics facilities.

-Logistics museums
+Museums

 There are many museums in the world which cover various aspects of practical logistics.
 These include museums of transportation, customs, packing, and industry-based logistics.
-However, only the following museums are fully dedicated to logistics:
+In particular, the following museums are fully dedicated to logistics: